mgw51/emacs-directory/README.md

 Clone this repository into your home directory like so:

-`git clone https://github.com/mgw51/emacs-directory .emacs.d`
+    git clone https://github.com/mgw51/emacs-directory .emacs.d

 `init.el` is located in `.emacs.d` directory.  `.emacs` files take precedence over 'init.el' files at startup.
 Be sure your home directory contains no '.emacs' file by either renaming or deleting it if one exists.

-Emacs 27 respects the value of your `XDG_CONFIG_HOME` environment variable.
+Beginning with version 27, Emacs respects the value of your `XDG_CONFIG_HOME` environment variable.
 For Emacs 27 and above, place your config and related files at that location.
 For example:

-`git clone https://github.com/mgw51/emacs-directory ~/.config/emacs`
+    git clone https://github.com/mgw51/emacs-directory ~/.config/emacs

 ### Things To Include